-Now what about the other three classes?
 Prior to your first meeting with your Orientation Advisor, each student is expected to have created a set of potential courses for the Fall Semester using the Online Course Scheduler.
-The Registrar's office has great information about how to use this tool here.
-We encourage you to choose more than three courses so that you can have options when you meet with your advisor.
+The Registrar's Office has great information about how to use this tool.
+We encourage you to choose more than three courses, so that you can have options when you meet with your advisor.
 Once you have selected courses that you feel are real possibilities, you should transfer this set of preferred courses to the online registration system in ACDATA.
 You will be sent explicit instructions about how to do this in the late summer email.
 Orientation Advisors will help students narrow down their choices, answer questions about major requirements and placements, and help students design a course schedule that best fits their academic interests and needs.
-A list is provided by the Registrar of courses that are already overenrolled and you are encouraged not to (but not prohibited from) elect these courses.
+The Registrar provides a list of courses that are already over-enrolled, and you are encouraged not to (but not prohibited from) elect these courses.
 Advisors will approve individual courses (usually more than three) and give students electronic permission to register.
-In a separate step, you log in and submit the three courses you most want to take and then you are officially registered.
-At this first meeting with your Advisor, you will also set up a time for a second meeting during the first two weeks of the semester and before the end of the ADD/DROP deadline.
+In a separate step, you login and submit the three courses you want to take, and then you are officially registered.
+At this first meeting with your advisor, you will also set up a time for a second meeting during the first two weeks of the semester and before the end of the ADD/DROP deadline.

-Should you find yourself closed out of courses that are overenrolled at the time of Registration, you may need to swap in one of your back-up courses that your Orientation Advisor has already approved.
-You may decide to switch in to a new class for which you have not received permission from your Advisor, which will take a second trip or email to your Advisor for them to give you permission for this class.
+Should you find yourself closed out of courses that are over-enrolled at the time of Registration, you may need to swap in one of your back-up courses that your Orientation Advisor has already approved.
+Should you wish to choose a course that was not pre-appproved by your advisor, you will need to make a second trip or email your advisor for permission prior to registering.
 Again, once permission is received, you actually register in a second step by logging into AC Data and submitting this course.
 This is also an opportunity to have a follow-up conversation with advisors if any questions regarding academics or courses have come up during the week of Orientation.

 Students select courses, discuss academic difficulties, and manage their major requirements with the help of a faculty advisor.
 Students begin their academic careers at Amherst with an assigned Orientation Advisor, who guides them through the initial registration period.

 Later in the Fall semester, students are assigned a College Advisor whose area of expertise is a good match for the student's academic interests.
 In many cases, this may be their Orientation Advisor.
-The hope is that the College Advisor will remain with a student until the student declares a major in their sophomore year.
-If a faculty member goes on leave the student may have to be assigned another College Advisor.
+The hope is that the College Advisor will remain with a student until studenst declare a major in their sophomore year.
+If a faculty member goes on leave, the student may have to be assigned another College Advisor.

-Students are encouraged to visit advisors for matters of course advising and registration, but in addition, faculty advisors are prepared to assist advisees in finding resources to address academic difficulties, and referring students to the class deans when necessary.
+Students are encouraged to visit advisors for matters of course advising and registration, but faculty advisors are also prepared to assist advisees in finding resources to address academic difficulties and refer students to the class deans when necessary.
 Course instructors and faculty advisors should be considered a student’s first step in addressing academic questions or issues.